SaraRambjoer/machine-learning-group-code/README.md

 * shallow150-inspection.py: Generates data about how many activations there were per training sample for shallow neural net.
 * visualiseDataSet.py: Generates scatterplots of the dataset a long all possible axis combinations.

 Note on reproducability:
 -
+Setup:
+1. Install a new virtual python 3 environment.
+2. Install required packages for the project, found in the requirements.txt file within the project folder.
+-
 To reproduce the experiments the following steps can be taken:
 1. Run 150shallow.py, deep-12.py, deep-12-relu.py, one_layer.py (perceptrons), and depth3.py.
 2. Run graph-creator.py